ashwinpillai/fulcrum-cli-ui/ui/DEPLOYMENT_STEPS.md

 2. **Environment Variables** - Must be set in Vercel dashboard
 3. **API Endpoints** - Update with your actual backend URLs
 4. **CORS** - Ensure your backend allows your Vercel domain
+5. **Content Security Policy** - The updated vercel.json needs to be deployed for external API calls to work

 ## 🔗 Next Steps